brooklynrail/brooklynrail-platform/content/events/2022/11/art-tech-technology-in-contemporary-protest.md

 ---
 title: "Art + Tech: Technology in Contemporary Protest"
-deck: Featuring Aaron Huey, Nancy Spector, and Charlotte Kent
+deck: Featuring Aaron Huey, Nancy Spector, and Charlotte Kent, with Rhony Bhopla
 summary: Photographer Aaron Huey and curator Nancy Spector join Rail Editor-at-Large Charlotte Kent for a conversation.
-We conclude with a poetry reading.
+We conclude with a poetry reading by Rhony Bhopla.
 people:
   - person: aaron-huey
   - person: nancy-spector